gocd/docs.go.cd/navigation/stage_details_page.md

 -   61 has 3 newly failing tests.
 -   None of the currently failing tests started failing in 59, 58.
 57, 56 or 55.

-If there are no tests configured in the stage or Go is still computing results, this is the message that is displayed.
+If there are no tests configured in the stage or GoCD is still computing results, this is the message that is displayed.

 ![](../resources/images/no_tests_configured.png)